codeigniter4/CodeIgniter4/user_guide_src/source/general/modules.rst

 Language Files
 ==============

-Language files are located automatically from defined namespaces when using the ``lang()`` method, as long as the file follows the same directory structures as the main application directory.
+Language files are located automatically from defined namespaces when using the :php:func:`lang()` function, as long as the file follows the same directory structures as the main application directory.

 Libraries